 Unless noted otherwise, default ROC/THC reactivity profiles from the District's document titled "VOC/ROC Emission Factors and Reactivities for Common Source Types" dated July 13, 1998 (ver 1.1) was used to determine non-methane, non-ethane fraction of THC.

 4.2 Stationary Combustion Sources

-There are no process heaters, boilers or steam generators on the Dome Lease.
-Internal combustion engines on the Dome Lease required to operate well pumps are permitted on PTO 8039.
+There are no process heaters, boilers or steam generators on the Hartnell Lease.
+Any internal combustion engines on the Hartnell Lease are included in PTO 8039.

 4.3 Fugitive Hydrocarbon Sources